 Allowable business expenses may include wages, rent, utilities, stock and travel costs.
 Capital items such as equipment, tools and vehicles such as vans and motorcycles, are also allowed.
 Interest on business loans is allowable up to £41 for each monthly assessment period.

-Expenses which are not allowed to be deducted include business entertaining, repayment of the capital element of business loans and the cost of some capital assets including property, shares, investment assets and cars (however, cars are eligible for business mileage allowances instead).
+Expenses which are not allowed to be deducted include business entertaining, repayment of the capital element of business loans and the cost of some capital assets including property, shares, investment assets and costs relating to buying and use of a car (however, cars are eligible for flat rate deductions as explained below instead).

-The flat rate allowances are the same as those allowed under the simplified expense rules for self assessment.
-However, if you are claiming for use of your home for business purposes, when calculating the number of hours worked at home for the amount of flat rate allowance, you can only include time spent on actual work or marketing activities.
-You cannot include time spent on business administration including book-keeping, being on call or storage of stock and business assets.
+The flat rate allowances are the same as those allowed under the simplified expense rules for Self Assessment.
+However, if you are claiming for use of your home for business purposes, when calculating the number of hours worked at home for the amount of flat rate allowance, you can only include time spent on actual work or marketing activities not time spent on business administration including book-keeping, being on call or storage of stock and business assets.

 What if my monthly accounts show a loss?

-Can I use these monthly accounts when completing my self assessment tax return?
+Can I use my universal credit monthly accounts when completing my Self Assessment tax return?

 Unfortunately there are different rules for preparing accounts for UC and accounts for your self assessment tax return.
-However if you elect to use the cash basis when preparing your self assessment return then you may be able to use limited information from your monthly accounts such as sales income.
+However if you elect to use the cash basis when preparing your Self Assessment return then you may be able to use some information from your UC figures such as sales income.

 You must report your self-employed earnings for the assessment period up to 7 days before and 14 days after the end of the assessment period.
 You should do this via your online UC account and if you would like some help, you can all the UC helpline (0800 328 5644 textphone 0800 328 1344).